jbcodeforce/jbcodeforce.github.io/docs/techno/scaleway/index.md

 [Documentation](https://www.scaleway.com/en/docs/serverless/containers/quickstart/).

 ### Kubernetes

-For K8s the service to manage clusters is Kapsule.
+For K8s, the service to manage clusters is Kapsule.
 See [Kubernetes doc](https://www.scaleway.com/en/docs/containers/kubernetes/).
-But to create clusters including Instances from external cloud providers, the product is Kubernetes Kosmos.
+But to create clusters including instances from external cloud providers, the product is Kubernetes Kosmos.

+To acess to a kubernetes cluster we need a config to set kubectl context.